Selling your shared ownership home

 The percentage admin fee payable is outlined in your lease but is generally between 1% and 1.25% of the full open market valuation.
 We will confirm the percentage amount in the confirmation of sale particulars.

-As part of the sale process we would recommend speaking directly to one of our financial consultants, as we think you'll benefit from their advice and experience.
+As part of the sale process we would recommend speaking directly to one of our financial consultants, as we think you will benefit from their advice and experience.

-If you require any further information on selling your property, please get in touch with our customer service centre.
+If you require any further information on selling your property, please don't hesitate to get in touch with our customer service centre.